 This leaflet explains some of the benefits, risks and alternatives to the operation.
-We want you to have all the information you need to make the right decision.
+We want you to have an informed choice so you can make the right decision.
 Please ask your surgical team about anything you do not fully understand or want to be explained in more detail.